Parts of A Word

 PREDICATE

-The predicate is all of the
+The predicate is all of the sentence except the subject.

 Examples: The house stands on the hill